Eastern Partnership: Euronest Parliamentary Assembly

-EU membership perspective
+Prospect of EU membership

 In December 2019, following the eighth Euronest Parliamentary Assembly, a resolution was passed by all members outlining various EU integration goals to be achieved by 2030.
 The resolution affirms that the process of EU enlargement is open to Eastern Partnership member states and that future enlargement of the EU will be mutually beneficial for both the EU and Eastern Partnership members.

 In June 2020, European lawmakers called for the creation of a common economic space between the EU and the six members of the Eastern Partnership, as part of a process of gradual integration into the EU.
 The European Parliament passed the motion which was supported by 507 MEPs, with 119 voting against and 37 abstaining.
 The motion also confirmed that the Eastern Partnership policy can facilitate a process of gradual integration into the EU.

-Eastern Partnership and EU-Ukraine bilateral relations
+EU-Ukraine bilateral relations

 Ukraine is one of six post-Soviet nations to be invited to co-operate with the EU within the new multilateral framework that the Eastern partnership is expected to establish.
 However, Kyiv pointed out that it remains pessimistic about the "added value" of this initiative.
 Indeed, Ukraine and the EU have already started the negotiations on new, enhanced political and free-trade agreements (Association and Free-Trade Agreements).
 Also, there has been some progress in liberalising the visa regime despite persistent problems in the EU Member States' visa approach towards Ukrainians.

 That is why Ukraine has a specific view of the Eastern Partnership Project.
 According to the Ukrainian presidency, it should correspond, in case of his country, to the strategic foreign policy objective, i.e. the integration with the EU.
 Yet, the Eastern Partnership documents (the European Council Declaration of May 2009) do not confirm such priorities as political and economic integration or lifting visas.

 Ukraine has expressed enthusiasm about the project.
 Ukraine deputy premier Hryhoriy Nemyria said that the project is the way to modernise the country and that they welcome the Eastern Partnership policy, because it uses 'de facto' the same instruments as for EU candidates.

 Under the Eastern Partnership, Poland and Ukraine have reached a new agreement replacing visas with simplified permits for Ukrainians residing within 30 km of the border.
 Up to 1.5 million people may benefit from this agreement which took effect on 1 July 2009.